JaspervanRiet/duck_router/duck_router/README.md

 ### 1. Define Your Locations

-Create location (route classes) for each destination in your app.
+Create locations (route classes) for each destination in your app.
 Add as many properties to the class as needed, with any type needed:

 ```dart
 class HomeLocation extends Location {